-In this article, Roomi is helping you resolve common roommate conflicts by showing you how to craft the perfect text!
+So in this article, Roomi will help you resolve common roommate conflicts by showing you how to craft the perfect text!

-Their friends or partner are over too often
+#1 Their friends or partner are over too often!

-You agreed to live with one person and all of a sudden, it feels like your place is overrun with their partner, friends, colleagues, classmates, neighbors and grandma’s dog!
-While most roommates are happy for each other to have guests over, when it happens too often, it can take a toll on you.
-Loud chatting, higher electricity bills and a bathroom that’s always occupied?
-If this sounds familiar, grab your phone and type this:
+You agreed to live with one person, and all of a sudden, it feels like your place is overrun!
+There’s their SO, friends, colleagues, classmates, neighbors, and grandma’s dog!
+All roommates enjoy others to have guests over, but not ATM.
+Loud chatting, higher electricity bills, and a bathroom that’s always occupied?
+If this sounds familiar, grab your phone and text your roomie this:

 Dealing with a messy roomi takes its toll – no one likes seeing dirty dishes in the sink or overflowing trash cans in the kitchen.
-Remember that two people often have different definitions of what “mess” actually is, but there are basic standards that everyone can and should adhere to.
-If this is becoming an ongoing issue, start typing:
+This is a common roommate conflict!
+Remember that two people often have different definitions of what “mess” actually is!
+However, there are basic standards that everyone can and should adhere to.
+If this is becoming an ongoing issue, text your roomie:

-You like a cool, comfortable apartment but your roomi cranks up the heating at any given opportunity.
+You like a cool, comfortable apartment, but your roomi cranks up the heating at any given opportunity.
 If you feel yourself sweating at home, send a text to come to an agreement before a fight really heats up.
-Remember that some people feel temperature differently; don’t assume that everyone has the same perception as you.
+Remember that some people feel temperature differently; don’t assume that everyone shares the same perception as you.
+Text your roomie:

-So, they’ve broken a lamp, spilled coffee on the sofa or scratched the flooring, but they haven’t brought up the mistake with you.
-The issue here is that damage that goes beyond general wear-and-tear could affect how much deposit you get back – leaving both of you out of pocket.
+So, they broke a lamp, spilled coffee on the sofa, or scratched the flooring.
+However, your roomie hasn’t brought up the mistake with you.
+The issue here is that damage beyond general wear-and-tear could affect how much deposit you get back.
+Leaving both of you out of pocket.
 Wait a day or two after noticing the damage, as they may have already made steps to fix the problem.
-If you hear nothing, start crafting your text:
+If you hear nothing, text your roomie this:

 Hey!
 I noticed [x] is damaged.
 These things happen, but I just wanted to make sure you’ve contacted a [cleaner/tradesperson] to get it fixed?
-Let me know if you haven’t had a chance and I’ll look for someone who can help and pass the number onto you.
-I’d like to get it fixed as soon as possible to make sure we get our full deposit back when we leave!
+Let me know if you haven’t had a chance, and I’ll look for someone who can help.
+I’ll pass the number onto you as I’d like to get it fixed as soon as possible to make sure we get our full deposit back when we leave!

 Hey!
-My [leftover stir fry/chips and salsa] have gone missing and I wondered if you’ve taken them by mistake?
-It’s fine if you have, I just want to make sure it doesn’t happen again because I can’t afford to buy more groceries each week.
-I can start labeling my food to avoid us getting confused in the future, if that helps.
+My [leftover stir fry/chips and salsa] have gone missing, and I wondered if you’ve taken them by mistake?
+It’s cool if you have, I just want to make sure it doesn’t happen again because I can’t afford to buy more groceries each week.
+I can start labeling my food to avoid us getting confused in the future if that helps.

-If shooting them a text doesn’t work, a face-to-face conversation should be your next approach.
-It’s much easier to build connections and convey emotions when someone can actually see us, and (fingers crossed) your roomi will be able to understand why you’re upset, so both of you can come to a mutual agreement.
+Roomi advice: If sending your roomie a text doesn’t work, a face-to-face conversation should be your next approach.
+It’s much easier to build connections and convey emotions when someone can actually see us.
+Make sure to talk it out with your roomie after addressing things that bother you.